SpiderOak/flowbot/README.md

 - `org_id`(required): the id of the team you want your bot to be a member of
 - `db_keys`: if you wish to take advantage of the channel-as-a-db service, this is a list of keys that should be pre-fetched from that channel on bot startup
 - `db_channel`: the name of the db-channel, if you leave this blank the bot will create a random channel name
+- `message_age_limit`: ignore channel messages older than this number of seconds (integer).
+Default is 120.

 ## Example Bots